 Furthermore, in my opinion, the whole claim about Mistsuki being related to private companies working with LE is a complete fantasy.
 If it was really the case, he would be totally stupid to say that publicly, and I don’t see people at a reputable company helping him with some personal vendetta (although an anonymous tip is a possibility).
 Also, he claims he’s an analyst, but the whole training of an AI model does not make sense.
 You don’t train an AI with a ridiculously small amount of data.

-With a bit of patience, we will know if the FBI story is true, but in my opinion, Mitsuki12 is just hurt he wasn't part of the plan (or just didn't realise what the plan was), and he would like a slice of the cake or a bit of attention.
-I don't think anything will happen the 22th, but let's wait and see.
+With a bit of patience, we will know if the FBI story is true, but in my opinion, Mitsuki12 is just hurt he wasn’t part of the plan (or just didn’t realize what the plan was), and he would like a slice of the cake or a bit of attention.
+I don’t think anything will happen on the 22nd, but let’s wait and see.